-This chain promises lodgings wherever the winds may blow you.
-One of the world's largest hospitality firms, Wyndham Worldwide includes a portfolio of some 7,200 franchised hotels worldwide through its lodging segment, which includes 15 familiar brands, such as Days Inn, Howard Johnson, Ramada, and Super 8.
-The company also operates a vacation exchange and rentals segment, which has a relationship with some 4,000 vacation exchange and rental properties in some 100 countries.
+Wyndham Worldwide is one of the world's largest hospitality firms.
+Its portfolio includes some 7,800 franchised hotels worldwide.
+Wyndham operates 15 familiar hotel brands, such as Days Inn, Howard Johnson, Ramada, and Super 8.
+Wyndham also has a relationship with some 112,000 vacation exchange and rental properties in about 100 countries.
 In addition, its Wyndham Vacation Ownership operates vacation ownership resorts in North America, the Caribbean, and the South Pacific.
-Revenues primarily come from franchise and hotel management fees, membership dues, and timeshare sales.
+The company's revenues primarily come from franchise and hotel management fees, membership dues, and timeshare sales.

 All of Wyndham's businesses have both domestic and international operations.
 However, more than 75% of the company's revenues come from the US.

 While the hospitality industry targets both business and leisure travelers, most of Wyndham's customers come from the leisure market.
 Wyndham markets its properties through several marketing channels including direct mail, email, telemarketing, online distribution channels, brochures, magazines, and travel agencies.
 Additionally, it promotes its offerings to owners of resorts and vacation homes through trade shows.
 Wyndham spent $172 million on advertising and promotions in fiscal 2015.

 During fiscal 2015 Wyndham's revenue increased by 5% to $5.54 billion compared to $5.28 billion in fiscal 2014.
 The company’s net income increased by 16% to $612 million in fiscal 2015 compared to $529.00 million in fiscal 2014.
 Wyndham ended fiscal 2015 with $991 million in cash on hand compared to $984.00 million in fiscal 2014.